 The head of hair that a baby has at birth is called blood hair 血发 (xie fa).
 This blood hair is believed to be contaminated with the mother’s blood during childbirth and failing to shave them can be offensive to the gods.

 The belief is that shaving the hair of the child would help enable the growth of a full luscious head of hair long into adulthood.

 So if you don’t want your son or daughter going bald prematurely, then this is a step that you shouldn’t skip at any cost.

 In modern times, due to the fancy hairstyles that celebrities spot, young parents have slowly adopted the practice of cutting and styling the child’s hair instead of shaving it.

 It must be noted that scissors carry negative energy and should not be brought anywhere near a defenseless infant.
 This is a reason why Chinese customs choose to shave instead of cut.

 Whatever the case, cutting or shaving bears the symbolism that the event is supposed to represent.

-The hair is then collected and crafted into calligraphy brush to place him or her on a firm footing to potentially attain great honors in academic performance.
+The hair is then collected and crafted into a calligraphy brush to place him or her on a firm footing to potentially attain great honors in academic performance.